dmentipl/cocktails/content/recipes/tommy's-margarita.md

 ## Instructions

-1. Shake ingredients.
-2. Serve in a rocks glass over ice.
+Shake ingredients with ice.
+Serve in a rocks glass over ice.
+Garnish.
-3. Garnish with a lime slice.